z390development/z390/doc/program_services.md

 name    RETURN (fromreg,toreg),flag,RC=
 ```

-Restores the specified register range from the save-area pointed to by GR13.
+Restores the specified register range from the save area pointed to by GR13.
 The registers are restored from their conventional positions.

 Return is by the restored GR14.